Skip to main content

 Basement workrooms solve the Bergen County space problem.

 Converting a bedroom to a home office means losing a bedroom — which hurts resale.
 A finished basement workroom adds workspace without subtracting from the house upstairs.
-Bergen County home values reward both: finished basement square footage and preserved bedroom count.
-The workroom approach wins on both axes.
+For many homeowners, that makes the floor plan more practical day-to-day and more flexible when the home sells.
+Confirm appraisal and tax treatment with your appraiser or CPA.

 Questions